Skip to Main Content

 Sneezing & Cold-Like Symptoms

-• While most vaccines for pets are given via injection, some are given through drops or sprays into the animal's eyes or nose.
+• While most vaccines for pets are given via injection, some are given through drops or sprays into the dog or cat's eyes or nose.
 Intranasal vaccine side effects include symptoms similar to a cold, such as a runny nose, coughing, and sneezing.
 Your pet's symptoms should subside in a day or two.
 If your pet does not improve within a few days or begins to exhibit more severe symptoms, contact your veterinarian.

 What should I do if my pet has a reaction to a vaccine?